Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 Rapid-acting nitrates are used to treat acute angina symptoms.
 Nitroglycerin is the most widely used drug for this purpose.
 It can be administered under the tongue (sublingually or as a spray) or pocketed between the upper lip and gum (buccally) and can relieve angina within minutes.
 The procedure for taking nitroglycerin during an attack is as follows:

-- At the onset of an angina attack, the patient sits or lies down and then administers one sublingual or buccal tablet or one metered dose of the spray.
+- At the onset of an angina attack, the person sits or lies down and then administers one sublingual or buccal tablet or one metered dose of the spray.

-- If the pain is not relieved within 5 minutes the patient takes a second dose; a third can be taken after another 5 minutes if symptoms persist.
+- If the pain is not relieved within 5 minutes the person takes a second dose; a third can be taken after another 5 minutes if symptoms persist.

-- If pain continues after a total of three doses in 15 minutes, the patient should go immediately to the nearest emergency room or call 911 (they should not drive themselves).
+- If pain continues after a total of three doses in 15 minutes, the person should go immediately to the nearest emergency room or call 911 (they should not drive themselves).

 Nitroglycerin is very unstable so its potency can be easily lost.
 Patients should take the following precautions: